ondra-m/modgen/README.md

 ## Usage

 First you must discovery API.
-For displaying all available versions:
+For displaying all available versions.